aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 Yes, see CHANGELOG and CLI Notice sections.
 The solution for the Lambda Layer zip files will have a breaking change for customers executing CDK applications that use the Lambda Layers in some network-restricted environments.
-All alternative solutions will also have a breaking change for these customers.
+Most alternative solutions will also have a breaking change for these customers.
 The proposed solution will have the easiest migration path for these customers.